 NOTE: Do not add any type of tire liner or foam fill material to the tires.

 Excessive loads created by foam filled tires may cause failures to the hydro drive system, frame, and other components.
 Foam filling tires will void the warranty.

-5.1.15 Check condition of belts:
+5.1.16 Check condition of belts:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up.
-Lift the rubber flap on front side of the engine to check pump drive belt. - Remove left and right belt shields on deck and lift up floor pan to inspect deck drive belt. - d) Check under machine to inspect the mule drive belt. - e) See Sections 5.2.3, through 5.2.5 for belt adjustment.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch and tilt seat up.
+Lift the rubber flap on front side of the engine to check pump drive belt. - c) Remove left and right belt shields on deck and lift up floor pan to inspect deck drive belt. - d) Check under machine to inspect the mule drive belt. - e) See Sections 5.2.3, through 5.2.5 for belt adjustment.

-5.1.16 Lubricate grease fittings:
+5.1.17 Lubricate grease fittings: